 God created you to have feelings, so don’t be surprised when you experience emotional highs and lows.
 However lasting joy and contentment run much deeper than momentary emotions.
 Lasting joy is like a strong current that runs deep beneath the stormy surface of your feelings….It is the peace of knowing that God accepts you and wants you to be with him forever…

 The author is a mother of two boys, one with special needs, so she knows the rollercoaster of emotions that pass through the life of all parents, let alone the ones with children who have special needs.
 She writes from a place of understanding.

 As a mother of three (now adult) children with special needs, I’ve dealt with most of the doubts, fears, hopes, disappointments, and yes, even joys that come with parenting these special children.
 I love that this book is small enough to carry with me, or place on my nightstand, where I can look to the word of God when I am faced with an emotion I don’t quite know what to do with.

-*I was provided with a complementary copy of this book by the publisher in exchange for my review.
+*I received a complementary copy of this book from the publisher in exchange for my unbiased review.*